godotengine/godot-website/collections/_article/rendering-priorities-september-2024.md

 * **Improving VFX workflow**

 Godot 4 has brought many quality of life features to particles like [animated velocities](https://godotengine.org/article/progress-report-state-of-particles/) and [turbulence](https://github.com/godotengine/godot/pull/55387).
-However, particles still fall short in term of larger scale workflow.
+However, particles still fall short in term of the broader workflow.
 VFX artists have to come up with their own structure for VFX (often script + animation player), figure out ways to check timings of their effects outside the engine (using screen capture software, for example), modify billboarding logic manually when moving to custom particle shaders, and so on.
-Despite improvements to the flexibility of the engine, artists still need advanced knowledge to do many things (like write post processing effects with the new CompositorEffect API).
+Despite improvements to the flexibility of the engine, artists still need advanced technical knowledge to do many things (like writing post-processing effects with the new CompositorEffect API).

 We still have a lot of work to make Godot more accessible for people that are less interested in learning shaders or programming but still want juicy effects and immersive environments in their games.

 If you want to help, there are plenty of things to do.
-From helping by gathering knowledge and evaluating solutions from multiple perspectives, to implementing agreed [new features and bug fixes](https://github.com/orgs/godotengine/projects/54/views/6), finally, by joining us in the [vfx server](https://discord.gg/HX4xAGaGjm).
+From helping by gathering knowledge and evaluating solutions from multiple perspectives, to implementing agreed [new features and bug fixes](https://github.com/orgs/godotengine/projects/54/views/6), finally, by joining us in the [VFX Discord server](https://discord.gg/HX4xAGaGjm).

 * **Customized rendering**